 NOTE: Unusual Enrollment History (UEH) must be resolved before you can receive federal financial aid.

 How to Resolve

 All students with UEH flag 3 and some students with UEH flag 2 will be required to provide the University of Houston their academic transcripts from all colleges and universities attended during the review period.
 If Pell Grants were received and credit hours (passing grades: A-D) were not earned at each institution attended during these award years, the student may be determined ineligible for further federal financial aid.
-The Financial Aid Office has the authority to request official academic transcripts from any/all colleges attended during the review period, if the documents you submit are unclear.
+The Office of Scholarships and Financial Aid has the authority to request official academic transcripts from any/all colleges attended during the review period, if the documents you submit are unclear.